liushuai10000/3D-DenseNet-ChemShift/README.md

 2) Two baseline DenseNets
 3) Regular CNN and ResNet with same number of 3x3x3 filters

+## Data Analysis Tools
+Under construction.
+We plan to provide the tools to:
+1) Plot the density of input, intermediate layers and weights
+2) PCA for the intermediate layers to interpret the model

 ## Training and Testing script
 We also provide the trainin gand testing script examples.